devonfw-ng-adv-training/dice-signals/README.md

 Steps:

 #### CubeComponent (cube.component.ts, see Todo lines):

 - Implement input signals
 - Implement a signal for current points
+- Implement a computed signal that holds the current icon url
 - Implement output that is triggered on change of current points
 - Implement effects

 #### CubeComponent Template (cube.component.html, see given hint):

 - Connect currentPoints signal to select input element

 #### CasinoComponent Template (casino.component.html):

 - Add the input and output parameters to the cube components in the template in oder to pass values to the input signals defined above and to call the correspondent handler function for the output.

 ## Development server